 Find out more about how to become a Registered Sensory Scientist today!

-The SSG has led the development of a formal qualification for Sensory Scientists.
+The Sensory Science Group has led the development of a formal qualification for sensory scientists.
 This has greatly enhanced the credibility and professional status of those working in the field.

 The inclusion of an examination structure and award of IFST’s Certificate of Achievement also provide delegates with an opportunity to gain tangible benefits from attending these courses.

 Find out more about Sensory Training Accreditation today.